 1. Programming Languages

-There are three main programming languages used in iOS mobile app development, namely Swift and Objective-C. Our team of developers are proficient in each of these programming languages, so you can rest assured that we’ll pick the best option for your project.
+There are two main programming languages used in iOS mobile app development, namely Swift and Objective-C. Our team of developers are proficient in each of these programming languages, so you can rest assured that we’ll pick the best option for your project.

 Swift is a powerful and robust programming language developed by Apple and the open-source community and was launched in 2014.
 Writing Swift code is interactive and intuitive; the syntax is concise but also expressive, and includes a multitude of modern features.